 Branding an infographic with your practice logo is important in ensuring that you get credit for your content and that you can promote your practice to readers.
 Like other forms of digital content, infographics have the potential to become viral, but it all depends on content.
 Just like a poorly designed infographic can alienate readers, an infographic with irrelevant or old information will probably not be shared by many people online.
 Staying on top of healthcare topic trends, presenting new stats and facts and creating content that your patients want to know more about will help ensure that your infographic affects your reader and is shared.

 While infographics are still a digital marketing trend, the effectiveness depends on a variety of factors that need to come together.
-If you’d like to learn more about infographics and how to make them work for you, your practice and your healthcare marketing strategies, you can contact one of our expert healthcare marketing consultants at 800.679.1262 or email@example.com.
+If you’d like to learn more about infographics and how to make them work for you, your practice, and your healthcare marketing strategies, you can contact one of our expert healthcare marketing consultants at 855-898-2710 or firstname.lastname@example.org.
 We’re here to help!